antocuni/antocuni.github.io/blog/posts/2025/09-tracing-jit-real-world-python/index.md

 </div>

 As expected, on CPython `read_proto` is much slower than the bare one, roughly 6x slower.
-However, PyPy can fully optimize away all the the abstraction overhead introduced by `Triangle` and `Point`.
+However, PyPy can fully optimize away all the abstraction overhead introduced by `Triangle` and `Point`.

 In PyPy jargon we call this form of allocation removal "virtuals" (because we